zaisid/DATA4381_HandwritingIdentification/README.md

   * Dropout layer added to mitigate overfitting observed in early models
 * Heavier models: attempted heavier & deeper architectures
   * e.g., DenseNet169 & ConvNeXtTiny
-  * These did not match MobileNetV2's performance
+  * These did not match MobileNetV2's performance, or were not as trustable when analyzed with XAI techniques

     ![ResNet lossacc](images/CapstoneII/Progress3/graphs/ResNet_90_lossacc_graph.png)